 As earners of fixed income much higher than those in the Philippines, OFWs are target of scammers preying on cash-rich individuals seeking to invest their earnings abroad.

-Other scams involve investment in properties that are onerous or non-existent or businesses that are not well managed and end up shutting down.
+Other scams involve investment in properties that are excessive or non-existent or businesses that are not well managed and end up shutting down.

 OFWs need to be very careful when it comes to managing their hard-earned money.
 It is possible that many other people in the guise of helping them, end up running away with their money.